30 Cookbooks Inspired by Popular TV Shows and Movies

 But, what happens when our favorite TV shows and movies breath life into a cookbook?
 Between the nostalgic bites of our favorite TV show characters and the playful titles to introduce a dish or a cocktail, the following 30 cookbooks prove that our favorite TV shows and movies can do a lot more other than just make our jaws drop.

 1. True Blood

 Sprinkled with more than 150 scene photos as well as quotes from the actual characters, "" is a cookbook that every True Blood fan needs to own.
-The 85 authentic bayou country recipes found in this TV-inspired cookbook give you an inside peak of Fangtasia's cocktail menu, but also invite you to indulge in some of Lafayette's sassiest recipes as served in Merlotte's Bar and Grill.
-So, let Sookie Stackhouse be your hostess for the evening (or afternoon, for that matter) as you whisk up a Jason Burger (among others) the way only a dedicated Truebie would.
+The 85 authentic bayou country recipes found in this TV-inspired cookbook give you an inside peek at Fangtasia's cocktail menu, but also invite you to indulge in some of Lafayette's sassiest recipes as served in Merlotte's Bar and Grill.
+So, allow Sookie Stackhouse be your hostess for the evening (or afternoon, for that matter) as you whisk up a Jason Burger (among others) the way only a dedicated Truebie would.
 True Blood: Eats, Drinks, and Bites From Bon Temps

 2. Orange Is The New Black

 Who said prison food sucks?
 Aside from the drug smuggling, power games and plot twists, the kitchen at Litchfield Penitentiary comes with many delicious perks.
 Between Red's famous chicken Kiev, Miss Claudette's Coconut Cake, Poussey's Hooch and Taystee's Sweet and Hot Chicken Wings, this prison kitchen hides many delicious aces up its sleeve. "" also features recipe headnotes from the show's characters as well sidebars with their personal thoughts, pictures, and hacks which bring a little piece of Litchfield into your kitchen.
 Orange Is The New Black Presents: The Cookbook